anwesh1991/Binary-Buddy-Algorithm/README.md

 # Binary-Buddy-Algorithm
-Demonstration the binary buddy memory allocation technique used in Linux.
+Demonstration of the binary buddy memory allocation technique used in Linux.
+Wrote it as a part of an assignment a few years ago.